- ホーム

 Full Description

-Nathan Straus encompassed worlds.
-A dynamo animated at once by Jewish values and no-nonsense pragmatism, he achieved in several realms.
-He rose from his German-Jewish-immigrant family's ruin in Civil-War Georgia to become co-owner of Macy's and Abraham & Straus.
-He helped build American Zionism and co-founded the American Jewish Congress movement.
+Nathan Straus (1848-1931) encompassed worlds.
+He rose from his Jewish German immigrant family's ruin in Civil War Georgia to become co-owner of Macy's and Abraham & Straus department stores.
+He helped build American Zionism and cofounded the American Jewish Congress movement.
 His public service led to a nomination for New York City mayor.

 Contents